digitalnature-ie/igr/README.md

 coverage](https://codecov.io/gh/digitalnature-ie/igr/branch/main/graph/badge.svg)](https://app.codecov.io/gh/digitalnature-ie/igr?branch=main)
 <!-- badges: end -->

-Convert Irish grid references to Irish Grid coordinates or a collection of simple features in an sf object, and vice versa.
+Convert Irish grid references to Irish Grid ([EPSG:29903](https://epsg.io/29903)) coordinates or a collection of simple features in an sf object, and vice versa.

 All resolutions of Irish grid references are supported, from 100 km (e.g. “N”) to 1 m (e.g. “N 87685 27487”).

-Irish grid references can be converted into point or polygon [sf](https://r-spatial.github.io/sf/) (simple features) objects of any coordinate reference system.
+Irish grid references can be converted into point or polygon [sf](https://r-spatial.github.io/sf/) (simple features) objects in any coordinate reference system.

 When converting to polygons, each polygon is sized to cover the full